An MBA vs. a Master of Science in Cybersecurity: What’s Right for You?

 The Best of Both Worlds

 But what if you wanted both the business acumen provided by an MBA program and the technology-specific knowledge and skills needed to specialize in cybersecurity?
 Fortunately, you don’t have to choose.

 For those looking to combine the leadership and management aspects of an MBA with the technical, theoretical and tactical components of a cybersecurity degree, your best option may be a master’s degree in Cyber Security Operations and Leadership.
 This degree gives you the best of both worlds by building on your bachelor’s degree and your field experience to give you a deeper understanding of the tools and tactics for defeating adversaries plus leadership and management skills specific to the cybersecurity field.

 Of course, an MBA or master’s in cybersecurity are not your only options.
 Other degrees that you may consider are:

 - MS in Information Assurance

 - MS in Information Technology

-At the University of San Diego we offer a 100% online Master of Science in Cyber Security Operations and Leadership that is designed to be completed in as little as 20 months.
-Learn more about our nationally ranked program by visiting our program page.
+The University of San Diego offers two innovative cybersecurity graduate degree programs — the online Master of Science in Cyber Security Operations and Leadership and the online or on-campus Master of Science in Cyber Security Engineering — both designed to be completed in as little as 20 months.